state-less/react-server-docs-md/src/pages/index.md

 If you don't want to pass a client object to each query, you can wrap your application in an `<Apolloprovider client={client} />`.
 React Server will use the provided client.
 *Note: You can still override the provided client if you pass one in the options*
 ### Play around
-That's all. **Make sure the backend react server is running** and click the button.
+That's all.
+Make sure the backend react server **is running** and click the button.

+Explore the [examples](/examples) and read the docs.